Looking for the details on how to apply for an OCI card in the UK?

 You need the scanned image of your photographs and signature for this step.

-After uploading image and signature, you will be redirected to fill the Part B to complete the registration.
+After uploading the image and signature, you will be redirected to fill Part B to complete the OCI registration online.

 Your image needs to be square (1:1 aspect ratio) with a min size of 200×200 px and a max size of 900×900 px.

-I scanned my photograph and edited it to fit 200×200 pixel to meet the square size requirement.
+I scanned my photograph and edited it to fit 200×200 pixels to meet the square size requirement.